21 tips for building an email list from scratch

 For example, you might create a:

-After you create your lead magnet, build a landing page for it.
-On that page, tease the information your visitor will learn from your lead magnet.
-Embed a form for visitors to sign up and access it.
+After you create your lead magnet, build a landing page to house it.
+On that page, tease the information your visitor will learn from your lead magnet and then embed a form for visitors to sign up and access it.

 Then create a confirmation email in your email marketing software.
 This email will be sent automatically to the people who opt in, giving them a link to your lead magnet.